DUE TO THE EXECUTIVE ORDER ISSUED BY GOVERNOR WHITMER

 The Michigan State Dog law was passed in 1919 to ensure that all dogs have current rabies vaccinations.
 Oakland County Animal Control conducts a census each summer to make sure dogs residing in our community are compliant.
 Dog tags purchased after June 1st are considered delinquent.
 Please refer to the Treasurer's page for more information on purchasing dog licenses for your pet.

-- View Suggestions
+- Do you have hazardous waste?
+View Suggestions

 - OTV has MOVED from channel 99 to channel 189